best-practice-and-impact/govspeakr/README.md

 # govspeakr
-**WARNING**: Please note that this package is currently under development.
-To be updated when this package is ready for use, or to contribute, please get in touch.
+**ALPHA**: Please note that this package is the early stages of development.

 ## What is govspeakr?
 govspeakr is an R package that is designed to help users to develop